 - Keep your site up to date after launch

 Relationship between Pantheon and Open Berkeley

-Open Berkeley is built on top of the Pantheon hosting service.
+The Open Berkeley platform is built on top of the Pantheon hosting service.
 It is a complete turnkey solution that includes hosting, site spinup, training, site launch, security, accessibility, and maintenance updates, new features, and ongoing support.
 The Open Berkeley solution is aimed at non-technical users, so Site Builders do not need any prior experience with building websites or with Drupal.
-In the footer region of the Open Berkeley site, you'll find links to live websites that are participating in our pilot.
+In the footer region of the Open Berkeley website, you'll find links to live websites that are participating in our pilot.
 Many of those live sites were built by communications staff without any prior web experience.